 السلام عليكم و رحمة الله,

 When something’s as important as Arabic, you can bet that the discussions about the reasons to learn it and why it’s so important will abound as they have through the centuries right up until our time.
 I’m going to give my own take.
 It is edgy, it is opinionated, but don’t let that stop you from going through it.
-Keep in mind that when I say “Arabic”, I mean the pure Arabic that was present during final era of revelation, not what is known as “dialects”.
+Keep in mind that when I say “Arabic”, I mean the pure Arabic that was present during final era of revelation, not what is known as “dialects” today.

 Arabic is the language of Islam